-In sales you need to start with a prospect’s problem, then diagnose the right solution.
+In sales you need to start with a lead’s problem, then diagnose the right solution.

 You also reduce the risk of spending time (up to 3X as much) on deals that won't close, compared to deals that do.

-Of course, it means you need to more flexible and adaptable to the answers you receive, and less reliant on sales scripts.
+Of course, it means you need to be more flexible to the answers you receive, and less reliant on sales scripts.

-However, it also means you take a lot of the guesswork out of your approach, because you know exactly what’s needed.
-Plus asking questions is naturally more customer-centric, something we all know is such a crucial element in modern business.
+However, it also means you take a lot of the guesswork out of your Sales process, because you know exactly what’s needed.
+Plus asking questions is naturally more customer-centric.

-Let’s look at some methods to know how you’re solving your prospects’ requirements.
+Let’s look at some methods to know how you’re solving your leads’ requirements.

 Before and during your first proper meeting, make sure to: